UCD-Mel/initial_project_for_COMP30070/README.md

 ### Program Design

-If you want to add some detail on design decisions you made, do so here.
+If you want to add some detail on design decisions you made, please do so here.